zarish7860/Compiler_Langauge_Go/README.md

 12. Aassignment operator: :=
 13. Input operators: >>
 14. semi colon, colon, comma
+# Requirements
+Netbeans IDE

+# How to run
+Import the project in netbeans and simply run it

 # Interface
 1. This parser will have a main that asks for file name as input.
 2. First the leximal analyzer will run and generate the output of token and lexeme pair in output.txt